flavienbwk/book-devops/eng/README.md

 The DevOps movement believes in using common methodologies and tools to facilitate these exchanges.
 This chapter outlines the methodologies to adopt to achieve this objective.

-### Mapping the Current State
+### Mapping the existing

 To achieve a successful transformation, one must have a comprehensive view of the starting environment.
 Mapping it is a vital step that lets you understand the reality you're operating within and gauge the investments required.

 Your environment's map should answer the following questions:

 - **What are the company's mission(s)?**: This might seem basic, but not all organizations clearly define this goal.
 Ensure you understand the company's objectives, i.e., the problems it addresses.
 Clearly grasp its _business model_ to better formulate your transformation plan.
 - **Is there an existing strategy?**: What directions were given during the last transformation, and what can you learn from them?
-You might need to adjust your plan according to an already-implemented strategy or start afresh or in isolation (see chapter "[How to Convince and Keep Faith](#how-to-convince-and-keep-faith)").
+You might need to adjust your plan according to an already-implemented strategy or start afresh or in isolation (see chapter "[How to convince and keep faith](#how-to-convince-and-keep-faith)").
 - **Which teams are working on which mission?**: List the existing teams in the organization and their contacts: whom do they serve?
 Who do they need?
 Perhaps some teams aren't collaborating with those they should be or can't communicate effectively.
 - **What kind of profiles exist in the teams?**: List the number of employees and their expertise.
-Maybe there's a _data scientist_ in one team who'd be more valuable elsewhere (but be careful with such moves, see chapter "[Chronic Reorganizations](#chronic-reorganizations)").
+Maybe there's a _data scientist_ in one team who'd be more valuable elsewhere (but be careful with such moves, see chapter "[Chronic reorganizations](#chronic-reorganizations)").
 Perhaps there are too many project managers and not enough software engineers.
 Maybe the company doesn't yet have the profile you need.
 - **How do teams exchange information?**: List their communication tools.
 Some employees might be using the new internal cloud service implemented recently, while others might still rely on email.
 - **Which teams have access to which data?**: List team data access.
 Are there silos where teams hoard information?
 Is there an inadequately monitored database risking data leaks?
 Is a data source especially used or strategic?